tbaratta/PathFinder/README.md

 ## 🛠️ Features <a name="features"></a>

 - **User Interface:** Fully functional and interactive user interface.
-- **Build Walls** Allows users to drage squares across the grid to build walls between nodes.
+- **Build Walls:** Allows users to drage squares across the grid to build walls between nodes.
-- **Algorithm Visualization** Uses a CSS effect to create an appealing algorithm effect.
+- **Algorithm Visualization:** Uses a CSS effect to create an appealing algorithm effect.

 ## 🏃‍♂️ Quick Start <a name="quick-start"></a>